Pwd9000-ML/blog-devto/posts/2022-GitHub-Terraform-Docs/GitHub-Terraform-Docs.md

 terraform-docs markdown document [/path/to/module] [flags]
 ```

 You can also add additional [flags](https://terraform-docs.io/reference/markdown-document/) to the command if needed.

-### Example

 There's a terraform module I have written on my local development machine under the folder path `C:\temp\sonarcube-aci`: